-Gone are the days when companies operated in just one country.
+Gone are the days when companies operated in just one country, for example.
 Today, a corporation will have businesses across the globe, so its value will be influenced by all of the economies it works in.

-Investors should use GDP growth rates, both historical and predictions, to influence the asset allocation within their portfolio.
-However, just because an economy has performed well doesn’t mean it will forever.
+Investors should use economic growth rates, both historical and forecasts, to influence the asset allocation within their portfolio.
+Keep in mind that just because an economy has performed well, doesn’t mean it will forever.